 Use direct messaging to answer questions, and to reward strong engagement.
 A simple hello message that is polite and professional to a fan can be a great way to make a strong impression.

 One caveat: don’t spam your followers via DM.
 Use it mostly as a way to reply and interact with Insta Stories, and you will avoid being invasive or spammy.

 Any brand that takes the time to reply and follow up via DM is a brand that understands engagement.

-In 2020, your Instagram profile acts as a second website for your business.
+In 2021, your Instagram profile acts as a second website for your business.
 In some cases, it may do more than a static site can do.
 It is the creator of brand trust, social proof, and real engagement with your prospects and customers.
-It is the ultimate business tool for 2020, and the smartest businesses will take full advantage of it.
+Instagram marketing is the ultimate business tool for 2021, and the smartest businesses will take full advantage of it.